LightningGod7/xfs/README.md

 Run the following command:

 ```
-docker run rehosting/fw2tar
+docker run xendity/xfs
 ```

-it will give you a command for installing system-wide or for your individual user.
+It will give you a command for installing system-wide or for your individual user.
 Run the command for your preferred install type, then follow any additional instructions from that command.

 ### Docker from source